playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 As we've learned about React's development through the years, a clear pattern emerges.
 The story of React is one built on a core philosophy that has matured in a number of ways over time.

-Not only do the React teams' actions indicate a long-term thought process applied pragmatically through unwavering support of features new and old, but the vision of React seems, to me at least, that they've kept a wholistic view of the library's usage along all this time.
+Not only do the React teams' actions indicate a long-term thought process applied pragmatically through unwavering support of features new and old.
+However, the vision of React seems to me at least that they've kept a holistic view of the library's usage along all this time.

 Whether we're talking about the virtual DOM, Hooks, or even RSCs, it's clear that React has stuck to these ideals.
 Put another way, no React feature exists in a vacuum.